asiminah/asiminah.github.io/submenu/appliedlinalg.md

 ### Class structure

+**Video lectures:** The video lectures are available at (this YouTube channel)[https://www.youtube.com/channel/UCJgq70ZWtrVIwHEDYdj-kdg/playlists].
+If you have trouble accessing the YouTube channel, then you can also view the video lectures (here)[https://kaltura.uconn.edu/channel/Math%2B2210Q/168885461] on UConn's Kaltura server.

 **Grading:** The course grade will be composed of a final exam, two midterms, quizzes, worksheets, and homework.
 The breakdown will be as follows:

 | Course Component |       | Weight    |